jakop345/cloudron-box/docs/references/usermanual.md

 ### Groups

-Groups provide a convenient way to restrict access to your apps.
-Simply add one or more users to a group and restrict the access for an app to that group.
+Groups provide a convenient way to group users.
+It's purpose is two-fold:

+* You can assign one or more groups to apps to restrict who can access for an app.
+* Each group is a mailing list (forwarding address) constituting of it's members.

 You can create a group by using the `Groups` menu item.

 <img src="/docs/img/groups.png" class="shadow">

 To set the access restriction use the app's configure dialog.

 <img src="/docs/img/app_access_control.png" class="shadow">

+You can now send mails to `groupname@<domain>` to address all the group members.

 ## Login